 Why Choose?

+The slogan of the genre, even familiar to those who don’t know what is reverse harem romance.
 This is related to the classic triangle love trope.
 I always hated it, because I like both guys and it makes me sad every time the FMC chooses anyone.
 In this case, you don’t have to!
 In RH, you get all the guys.
 Everyone can be happy.

 Smut